-Note that you must create the Kubernetes cluster via the gcloud command-line tool rather than the Google Cloud Console, as it's currently only possible to grant the storage-rw scope via the command-line tool.
+Important Note: You must create the Kubernetes cluster via the gcloud command-line tool rather than the Google Cloud Console, as it's currently only possible to grant the storage-rw scope via the command-line tool.
 Also note, you should deploy a 1.8.x cluster if possible to take full advantage of Pachyderm's latest features.